DenialBagel/DenialBagel.github.io/content/blog/sketchbook/sketchbook.md

 A very close friend of mine, who’s also a backpacker, have some stuff stored in my home in Hong Kong.

 He loves to paint while traveling.
-He captures a variety of subjects.
 Landscapes, shops, street views,people.
 He is a genius for capturing the essence of places.

 I have one of his sketchbooks on the display corner of my bedroom, turned to a new page every once in a while.
 <figure>